Clearing the Air

 Simple-cycle units are typically smaller, less fuel-efficient units that run less often.
 This fuel-inefficiency means simple-cycle units produce more pollution per unit of electricity generated than combined-cycle units.

-Both types of combustion turbines are used in the power sector, to create electricity, as well in the industrial sector to drive operations used in glass manufacturing, plastics production, steel mill operations, chemical manufacturing and more.
+Both types of combustion turbines are used in the power sector to generate electricity, as well in the industrial sector to drive manufacturing operations used to produce many materials, including glass, plastics, steel, and chemicals.

 Check out our glossary of terms for more information on the technical aspects of combustion turbine operations.

-Exposure to NOx emissions from combustion turbines can contribute to a range of serious health problems – such as heart disease, permanent lung damage, strokes, or aggravation of asthma – and premature deaths.
+Exposure to NOx emissions from combustion turbines contributes to a range of serious health problems – such as heart disease, permanent lung damage, stroke, and aggravation of asthma – as well as premature death.

 person grabbing their inhaler

 One of the primary pollutants resulting from natural gas combustion is a class of pollutants known as NOx.
 Exposure to NOx can cause numerous health issues.
-NOx is a particularly dangerous pollutant because it is a precursor for both smog (ozone) and soot (particulate matter) pollution.
-Ground-level ozone and particulate matter are linked to cardiovascular illnesses, respiratory problems, and premature death, both in the short term and over a longer duration.
+NOx is a particularly dangerous pollutant because it is a precursor pollutant, meaning that NOx chemically reacts with other substances to produce additional pollutants.
+NOx is a precursor for both harmful smog (ozone) and soot (particulate matter) pollution.
+Ground-level ozone and particulate matter are linked to cardiovascular illnesses, respiratory problems, and premature death, both in the short term and over a longer exposure period.

-Exposure to ozone and particulate matter is particularly harmful for vulnerable groups, like children (four million of whom have asthma in the US), people with respiratory diseases or asthma, older adults, and outdoor workers.
-Study of air pollution and the Medicare population shows a significant association between ozone exposure and mortality, with effects strongest in communities of color and lower socioeconomic communities.
+Exposure to ozone and particulate matter is particularly harmful for vulnerable groups, like children (4.6 million of whom have asthma in the US), who take more breaths per minute than adults and inhale proportionately higher doses of pollution.
+Expert studies assessing over 32 million births show that exposure to soot and smog is associated with increased risk of preterm birth and low birth weight.
+Highly vulnerable groups also include people with respiratory diseases or asthma, older adults, and outdoor workers A study of air pollution’s impacts to the Medicare population shows a significant association between ozone exposure and mortality, with the strongest effects in communities of color and lower socioeconomic areas.

-EPA's recent proposal presents the opportunity to revise federal NOx pollution standards and ensure that the standards sufficiently protect the environment and people's health.
-Notably, EPA has not updated the NOx standards since 2006.
-Today, gas-fired power plants are achieving rates that are 87 percent lower than EPA's 2006 standard through use of a widely available control technology known as selective-catalytic reduction or "SCR."
+EPA’s recent proposal presents the opportunity to revise federal NOx pollution standards and ensure that the standards sufficiently protect people's health.
+Today, some gas-fired power plants are achieving much lower rates than EPA's 2006 standard through use of a widely available control technology known as selective-catalytic reduction or "SCR."

 Greenhouse gas harms